QuakedK/Oneclick/README.md

 # Transparency
 It's important for us transparency address what Oneclick downloads and logs.

+**Oneclick logs:**

 Oneclick automatically creates and logs, the operation of itself in order to help an experienced user to see what ran, downloaded and executed successfully.
 It also provides a way for users to receive quick and easy assistance, by simplying sending the log file to a mod in our [Discord Server](https://discord.gg/8NqDSMzYun).
 Our logging system is user or locally sided, meaning your Oneclick Logs aren't sent or seen by the Oneclick Team unless you manual choose to go and send the log file yourself.
-The Oneclick Log file is located in the users C: Drive, or C:\Oneclick Logs\Oneclick Log.txt <3
+The Oneclick Log file is located in the users C: Drive, or ```C:\Oneclick Logs\Oneclick Log.txt``` <3

+**Oneclick Tools:**

-Oneclick automatically downloads a tools folder at the start, containing various tools, programs and utilities to assist Oneclick in it's usage.
-A complete breakdown of every downloaded item, along with explanations of their purpose, can be found in the [What's Downloaded List](https://github.com/QuakedK/Oneclick/blob/main/Downloads/V7.5/What%20gets%20downloaded.md)
+Oneclick automatically downloads a tools folder at startup, containing various third-party tools, programs and utilities to assist Oneclick in it's usage.
+These external tools are not part of the release itself, are independently licensed, and are not subject to the GPL obligations of the batch script.
+A complete breakdown of every downloaded item, along with explanations of their purpose, can be found in the [What's Downloaded List](https://github.com/QuakedK/Oneclick/blob/main/Downloads/V7.5/What%20gets%20dnloaded.md).

 # Usage
 Simply follow the quick and easy steps below ↓